Type of entity

 In November 1991, Qureshi retired from the World Bank.

 After his retirement from the World Bank, Qureshi co-founded the private equity firm Emerging Markets Partnership (now EMP Global LLC).
-In 1993, Qureshi served as the interim Prime Minister of Pakistan.
-As of 2015, Qureshi serves as Chairman and Managing Partner for EMP Global LLC.
+From July to October 1993, Qureshi served as the interim Prime Minister of Pakistan.
+He then returned to the United States to continue as Chairman of EMP Global LLC.
+He died on November 22, 2016 at his home in Washington, D.C.